rizinorg/book/src/basic_commands/seeking.md

 The second does a relative seek 4 bytes forward.

-And finally, the last 2 commands are undoing, and redoing the last seek operations.
+And finally, the last 2 commands are undoing, and redoing the last seek operations in the seek history.

 Instead of using just numbers, we can use complex expressions, or basic arithmetic operations to represent the address to seek.

 To do this, check the ?$?
 Help message which describes the internal variables that can be used in the expressions.
-For example, this is the same as doing s+4 .
+For example, this is the same as doing `sd +4` .

 ```
 [0x00000000]> s $$+4